A 4D asymptotically flat rotating black hole solution including supertraslation correction: Asymptotically flat rotating black hole solution in the supertranslated coordinate

 ~

-Now that, we have obtained the relation between $\rho$ and $r$ as in (\ref{trrlcx1}) and fixed $\mu$ as in (\ref{ldafyj}), we can perform the rewriting metrices in the $\varepsilon^1$-order supertranslated isometric coordinate system in (\ref{yjtjr}) to the Schwarzschild coordinate system.
-Let us do it actually.
-For this, let us first denote the rewriting formally as
+With (\ref{trrlcx1}) and (\ref{ldafyj}), we can rewrite the metrices in the $\varepsilon^1$-order supertranslated isometric coordinate system in (\ref{yjtjr}) to those in the $\varepsilon^1$-order supertranslated Schwarzschild coordinate system.
+For this, let us formally denote this rewriting as